 In modern times, persuasion may also be more subtle.
 Many people dislike too much persuasion or blatant advertisements, so marketers might push messaging through subtle imagery and social psychology.
 For example, someone wanting to appeal to a younger generation might use memes to sell their products.
 A brand might also work to appear hip and trendy on a trending social media platform like TikTok by hiring a younger marketing manager who understands what people in their age group are looking for.

 Principles Of Persuasion

-This persuasion principle simply involves you paying back what you were given.
-If someone gives you something, you may feel persuaded to give something back to complete your exchange.
-Being reciprocal is wired in our DNA, it seems like.
-If you offer someone something, you should make it exclusive and make it personal.
-This will make the person feel like they are indebted to you.
+The reciprocity persuasion principle involves paying back what you were given.
+If someone gives you something, you may feel persuaded to give something back to complete your exchange or adhere to societal norms.
+For example, if someone gives you chocolates when you move into the neighborhood, you might feel persuaded to bake them pastries to say thank you.

 Commitment And Consistency

 Humans may each have their own idea of their comfort zone.
 If we are overwhelmed by many options, we may retreat to our comfort zone.
 For example, if successful persuasion has convinced you to buy a certain brand’s product, you may be more likely to buy from that same brand again.
 Brands use this persuasion method when they offer loyalty programs.